MDX Content and Virtual Modules

 const contentModules = import.meta.glob('@/content/blog/*.mdx');

-But this doesn't work because Vite notices that we are importing the same files twice and optimizes them into a single module.
-So both imports end up being full MDX modules.
-To get around this, I created a custom Vite plugin that extracts the metadata from MDX files, forcing module separation.
+Vite notices that both globs target the same files and optimizes them into a single module.
+Both imports end up being full MDX modules—exactly what we were trying to avoid.
+The fix: a custom Vite plugin that extracts metadata from MDX files, forcing module separation.
 Is it a hack?
 Yes.
-Does it work?
+Does it work reliably?
 Also yes.

 Why Not Frontmatter?